-These are normally provided either free or below the normal cost (eg free accommodation or discounted shares).
+These are provided either free or below the normal cost like free accommodation or discounted shares.

 Exemptions from benefits in kind